averyizatt/ESP32CanBusAutomotiveDataLogger/README.md

 # ESP32 CAN/GPS Automotive Data Logger

 Overview
 This project implements an ESP32-based data logger that reads GPS (TinyGPSPlus) and CAN bus frames (MCP2515 via ) and logs structured CSV data to an SD card.
 The device hosts a web UI served from the SD card and provides API endpoints for a modern dashboard.
-The firmware supports OTA updates (protected by an admin token), mDNS advertising (logger.local), a small OLED (Adafruit SSD1306) for local status, and optional WebSocket streaming for live frames.
+The firmware supports OTA updates (protected by an admin token), mDNS advertising (), a small OLED (Adafruit SSD1306) for local status, and optional WebSocket streaming for live frames.

 Key features
 - CAN bus capture (MCP2515 driver via ) and parsed fields (RPM, TPS, MAP, temperatures, battery voltage).